 Classes are done completely online with no actual classroom instruction done at Hooper Academy.
-Mid-terms and Finals will be administered at Hooper by a representative of WCCS or the school will provide transportation to the college in order for students to take exams.
-Students will know well in advance of testing dates and a secure room will be provided with ample time to complete testing.
+Mid-terms and Finals will be administered at at WCCS, and the school will provide transportation to the college in order for students to take exams.
+Students will know well in advance of testing dates via their Wallace instructor as well as the dual enrollment coordinator, Ms. Kilpatrick.

-You MUST have at least a B average to enroll in dual enrollment classes.
-Students must make a minimum score on the Compass placement test or make at least a 20 on the English, Reading and Math portions of the ACT to be allowed to register for classes.
+You MUST have at least a 2.5 GPA to enroll in dual enrollment classes.
+Students must make a minimum score on the Accuplacer placement test; or make at least a 19 on the English and 20 on the Math portions of the ACT to be allowed to register for classes.
 Hooper Academy will provide transportation to the Selma campus in order for students to take the test if their ACT scores do not qualify.